 We've made it easy get around South Korea with strategically placed pick up locations.
 We offer airport car rentals and have branches in major cities and at popular tourist destinations.
 Your Sixt rental car is maintained to internationally agreed standards, offering a better and safer ride, while the variety in our fleet offers plenty of choice.
-To enjoy your rental experience to the full, we have compiled helpful tips on landing better car rental deals in South Korea, driving in the country and suggestions for places of interest to visit.

 With such an extensive fleet, we strive to make sure that we have the right rental vehicle for your requirements.
 Our list of add-ons is another way to shape your ideal rental.
-We have child seats, additional driver coverage and insurance protections for peace of mind.
+We have child seats, additional driver coverage and protection options for peace of mind.
 Our navigation systems will guide you to all those places of interest listed below, and if planning a ski trip, snow chains will help get you safely to the slopes.
 Booking in advance of your visit is the best way to get the most affordable car rental deals in South Korea and to ensure availability of your chosen class of vehicle and options.

 To rent a car in South Korea with Sixt, you must be in possession of a valid driving license and also an International Driving Permit (IDP).
 An IDP can only be obtained before you leave the United States from either the American Automobile Association (AAA) or the American Automobile Touring Alliance(AATA).